-Other religions\
+Other religions

-- The number of people belonging to other religions in the world is expected to grow by about 30 million people between 2010 and 2050, but is projected to decrease as a share of the world's population. - The largest share of the world's other religious populations lived in the Asia-Pacific region (notably China) as of 2010 and will continue to live in this region in the decades ahead. - Despite its slow population growth, economic growth among people belonging to other religions is expected to outpace global economic growth, largely due to China's projected economic growth. - China holds about two-thirds of the global economic resources available to other religions.
+- The number of people belonging to other religions in the world is expected to grow by about 30 million people between 2010 and 2050, but is projected to decrease as a share of the world's population. - The largest share of the world's other religion population lived in the Asia-Pacific region (notably China) as of 2010 and will continue to live in this region in the decades ahead. - Despite its slow population growth, economic growth among the global other religion population is expected to outpace global economic growth. - China holds about two-thirds of the world's economic influence of other religions.

-\ Other religions include religious traditions not covered elsewhere in this report.
+Other religions include religious traditions not covered elsewhere in this report.
 Data limitations prevent their individual analysis on a global basis.
 They are included, however, to account for all people worldwide, recognizing that the results have limited information for any one particular group.
 These religions include folk religions often identified along ethnic lines and sometimes mixed with local beliefs of other major religions.
 Examples of these folk religions include traditional African religions and Chinese ancestral belief systems.
 The other religion category also includes groups like Baha'i, Jainism, Shintoism, Sikhism and Taoism that do not have sufficient data to have their own category across most country censuses and surveys.